GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (165) .md

 **Effect**: A creature you target within range gains an unquenchable thirst.
 It is considered to have lost hydration equal to the spell's tier.
 For a number of hours equal to the spell's tier, there is a 1 in 4 chance that a serving of liquids consumed will not hydrate as it would normally.
 A creature which does not suffer from thirst will instead be dazed for a number rounds equal to the spell's tier as it contends with a new sensation.

-**At Higher Tiers**: For each tier beyond minimum, you may target an additional creature or increase the duration by a number of hours equal to the spell's tier.
+**At Higher Tiers**: For each tier beyond minimum, you may target an additional creature or increase the duration by a number of hours equal to the spell's tier (or a number of roounds if immune to thirst).

 **Critical Failure**: You feel an immediate need.
 Your whole body aches for refreshment.
 You require an additional number of servings of water equal to the spell's tier.
 Additionally, so long as you still have spell-sickness, you have a 1 in 4 chance not to benefit from a serving of water.
 If you do not require hydration, you are instead dazed for a number of rounds equal to the tier of the spell squared.